-Now before you shoot me, let me scream to the top of my lungs… “I believe in the power of prayer!”
-I have seen God do too many amazing things in my life to believe otherwise.
-I know beyond a shadow of doubt that…Prayer Changes Things!
-James 5:16 states it clearly, “Confess your faults to one another, and pray one for another, that ye may be healed.
-The effectual fervent prayer of a righteous man (woman) availeth much.”
+Now before you shoot me, let me scream at the top of my lungs that “I believe in the power of prayer!”
+God has done too many amazing things in my life for me to believe otherwise.
+I know beyond the shadow of a doubt that prayer changes things!
+James 5:16 states it clearly, “Therefore, confess your sins to each other and pray for each other so that you may be healed.
+The prayer of a righteous person is powerful and effective.”
+But, just praying for your marriage may not be what God intends in order for it to succeed.

-However, as a psychologist who works with couples every day I see Christian couples often ask, “Why is my marriage stressful if we are both Christians and pray?”
+As a psychologist who works with couples every day, I have Christian couples often ask, “Why is my marriage stressful if we are both Christians and pray?”
 It’s a good question because intellectually, we believe that being a Christian and praying each night should be enough to make marriage (and life for that matter) work.
+Following are two reasons that’s simply not true.

-If you think about it, however, you realize that it really doesn’t make much practical sense.
-For example, do you believe that being a Christian and praying nightly will make you a great…Business owner… Real estate agent… Athlete… Chef…without also doing the work?
+If you really take the time to think about it, you realize that it doesn’t make much practical sense that prayer alone is all that’s required.
+For example, do you believe that being a Christian and praying nightly will make you a great business owner, real estate agent, athlete, chef, etc. without also doing the work?

 Of course not.